To contact Sheila, click here

 Of course, there are still some knots.
 But way less.

-And I'm now ready to build this website and accompanying blog.
+Now I’m building this website called Shield Yourself and an accompanying blog.
 For you and yours.
 For anyone who needs to know they're not alone and that, with perseverance, they can survive.
 Because we need to have this conversation…I have realized that to talk and to share is part of the healing process.